What is family or divorce mediation?

 What are some benefits of mediation?

-- Control over what happens to people’s future, finances, children, and businesses stays with the parties, not a judge.
+- Control over what happens to one’s future, finances, children, and businesses stays with the parties, not a judge.

 - Confidentiality is a central principle of mediation.
 Personal information does not become part of a public record, and private business stays private.